Charles III of Spain: Spanish imperial legacy

 In 1713, the Treaty of Utrecht concluded the War of the Spanish Succession (1701–14) and reduced the political and military power of Spain, which the House of Bourbon had ruled since 1700.
 Under the terms of the treaty, the Spanish Empire retained its American territories and the Philippines, but ceded the Spanish Netherlands, the kingdoms of Naples and Sardinia, the Duchy of Milan, and the State of Presidi to Habsburg Austria.
 The House of Savoy gained the Kingdom of Sicily, and the Kingdom of Great Britain gained the island of Menorca and the fortress at Gibraltar.

 In 1700, Charles's father, originally a French Bourbon prince, Philip of Anjou, became King of Spain as Philip V. For the remainder of his reign (1700–46), he continually attempted to regain the ceded territories in Europe.
-In 1714, after the death of the king's first wife, the Princess Maria Luisa Gabriella of Savoy, the Piacenza Cardinal Giulio Alberoni successfully arranged the swift marriage between Philip and the ambitious Elisabeth Farnese, niece and stepdaughter of Francesco Farnese, Duke of Parma.
-Elisabeth and Philip married on 24 December 1714; she quickly proved a domineering consort and influenced King Philip to make Cardinal Giulio Alberoni the prime minister of Spain in 1715.
+In 1714, after the death of the king's first wife, the Princess Maria Luisa Gabriella of Savoy, Cardinal Giulio Alberoni successfully arranged the swift marriage between Philip and the ambitious Elisabeth Farnese, niece and stepdaughter of Francesco Farnese, Duke of Parma.
+Elisabeth and Philip married on 24 December 1714, she quickly proved a domineering consort and influenced King Philip to make Cardinal Alberoni the chief minister of Spain in 1715.

 On 20 January 1716, Elisabeth gave birth to the Infante Charles of Spain at the Royal Alcázar of Madrid.
 He was fourth in line to the Spanish throne, after three elder half-brothers: the Infante Luis, Prince of Asturias (who ruled briefly as Louis I of Spain before dying in 1724); the Infante Felipe (who died in 1719); and Ferdinand (the future Ferdinand VI).
 Because the Duke Francesco of Parma and his heir were childless, Elisabeth sought the Duchy of Parma and Piacenza for Charles, since he was unlikely to be king of Spain.
 She also sought for him the Grand Duchy of Tuscany, because Gian Gastone de' Medici, Grand Duke of Tuscany (1671–1737) was also childless.
 He was a distant cousin of hers, related via her great-grandmother Margherita de' Medici, giving Charles a claim to the title through that lineage.

 By 1731, Elisabeth Farnese succeeded in securing for Charles the Duchy of Parma and Piacenza, following the death of her childless uncle Antonio Farnese.
 Soon after, Charles led Spanish military campaigns in Italy and, by 1735, was recognized as King of Naples and Sicily under the terms of the Treaty of Vienna (1738), thereby restoring a Bourbon presence in southern Italy.
 When his elder half-brother Ferdinand VI died without an heir in 1759, Charles inherited the Spanish crown as Charles III of Spain, abdicating the Neapolitan throne in favor of his third son, Ferdinand.
 His ascension marked the culmination of Elisabeth Farnese's dynastic ambitions and consolidated Bourbon power across the western Mediterranean.